databrickslabs/dbldatagen/README.md

 contains details of installation using alternative mechanisms.

 ## Compatibility
-The Databricks Labs Data Generator framework can be used with Pyspark 3.3.0 and Python 3.9.21 or later.
-These are compatible with the Databricks runtime 11.3 LTS and later releases.
-For full Unity Catalog support, we recommend using Databricks runtime 13.2 or later (Databricks 13.3 LTS or above preferred)
+The Databricks Labs Data Generator framework can be used with Pyspark 3.4.1 and Python 3.10.12 or later.
+These are compatible with the Databricks runtime 13.3 LTS and later releases.
+This version also provides Unity Catalog compatibily.

 For full library compatibility for a specific Databricks Spark release, see the Databricks release notes for library compatibility

 - https://docs.databricks.com/release-notes/runtime/releases.html

-When using the Databricks Labs Data Generator on "Unity Catalog" enabled Databricks environments, the Data Generator requires the use of `Single User` or `No Isolation Shared` access modes when using Databricks runtimes prior to release 13.2.
+In older releases, when using the Databricks Labs Data Generator on "Unity Catalog" enabled Databricks environments, the Data Generator requires the use of `Single User` or `No Isolation Shared` access modes when using Databricks runtimes prior to release 13.2.
 This is because some needed features are not available in `Shared` mode (for example, use of 3rd party libraries, use of Python UDFs) in these releases.
-Depending on settings, the `Custom` access mode may be supported.
+Depending on settings, the `Custom` access mode may be supported for those releases.

 The use of Unity Catalog `Shared` access mode is supported in Databricks runtimes from Databricks runtime release 13.2 onwards.

+*This version of the data generator uses the Databricks runtime 13.3 LTS as the minimum supported version and alleviates these issues.*

 See the following documentation for more information: